junxit/us-congress-bills-116/bill.md

 ---
 legis-num: H.R.
 4334
-congress: 116th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Sixteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 4334

-That the bill from the House of Representatives (H.R.
-4334) entitled “An Act to amend the Older Americans Act of 1965 to authorize appropriations for fiscal years 2020 through 2024, and for other purposes.”, do pass with the following
+> To amend the Older Americans Act of 1965 to authorize appropriations for fiscal years 2020 through 2024, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title